codezonediitj/pydatastructs/README.md

 About
 -----------

 Currently, the aim of the project is to be a Python package for various data structures in computer science.
 In addition, we are also working on including parallel algorithms.
-To the best of our knowledge there doesn't exist any well designed library/package which has covered most of the data structures and algorithms including their parallel implementation.
+To the best of our knowledge a well designed library/package which has covered most of the data structures and algorithms including their parallel implementation doesn't exist.

 In future, i.e, after a few releases of the package when the software design will become stable, we also aim to provide APIs for the code in C++ and Java as well.